 Aigner joined Beasley Allen Law Firm in August 2015 as an attorney in our Mass Torts Section.
 She is currently working on cases involving blood thinner Xarelto, which has been linked to serious bleeding events including gastrointestinal bleeds, brain hemorrhages, bleeding deaths and other bleeding side effects.

-Aigner is a member of the Alabama State Bar, Alabama State Bar Young Lawyers Section, Alabama State Bar Women’s Section, Montgomery County Bar Association where she serves as President of the group’s Women’s Section.
+Aigner is a member of the Alabama State Bar, Alabama State Bar Young Lawyers Section, Alabama State Bar Women’s Section and the Montgomery County Bar Association where she serves as President of the group’s Women’s Section.
 She is also a member of the American Association for Justice.
 Aigner serves as Treasurer of the Alabama Lawyers Association, Secretary of the Capital City Bar Association and is the Secretary-elect of the Black Women Lawyers Association of Alabama.

 Aigner graduated from Auburn University in 2010, earning her B.S. in business administration, human resource management.

 Aigner attended Faulkner University’s Thomas Goode Jones School of Law, graduating summa cum laude in 2015.
 She was included on the Dean’s List every semester during her enrollment.